OpenUnited/platform/apps/engagement/docs/notification-system.md

 When a product is created, the ProductManagementService emits an event with the product details and ownership information.

 ### Step 2: Event Processing
 The Django Q worker picks up the event and routes it to the appropriate handler.
-The handler determines who should be notified:
-- For organization products: notify organization managers
+The handler:
+1. Validates the event payload and retrieves the product
+2. Creates NotifiableEvent records for:
-- For personal products: notify the product owner
+   - The product creator
+   - Organization managers/owners (if org-owned product)
+3. Includes error handling and logging

 ### Step 3: Notification Creation
 The system:
 1. Creates a NotifiableEvent record
 2. Checks the recipient's notification preferences
-3. Creates appropriate notifications (app and/or email) based on those preferences
+3. Creates appropriate notifications based on those preferences
+4. Handles errors gracefully:
+   - Missing notification preferences
+   - Missing notification templates
+   - Template rendering errors

 ### Step 4: Notification Delivery
 - App notifications appear in the web interface